Covid: Omicron and Delta driving tsunami of cases - WHO

 Rising cases in Europe and the US have prompted a push on booster doses of vaccines.
 In the UK, 57% of people over 12 have received all three jabs.

-However, Dr Tedros told reporters richer countries' large scale booster campaigns were "likely to prolong the pandemic", as they diverted supplies away from poorer, less vaccinated countries, thereby "giving the virus more opportunity to spread and mutate".
+However, Dr Tedros told reporters richer countries' large-scale booster campaigns were "likely to prolong the pandemic", as they diverted supplies away from poorer, less vaccinated countries, thereby "giving the virus more opportunity to spread and mutate".

+He went on to ask "everyone to make a New Year's resolution to get behind the campaign to vaccinate 70%" of the world by mid-2022.
+Almost 100 countries are yet to meet the original target of vaccinating 40% of their populations, the WHO says.

-According to a report published by the WHO on Tuesday, the number of new Covid infections of all variants grew by 57% in Europe in the week before 26 December, and by 30% in the Americas.
+According to a report published by the body on Tuesday, the number of new Covid infections of all variants grew by 57% in Europe in the week before 26 December, and by 30% in the Americas.

-Those numbers seem to be climbing still, with yet more records set on Wednesday:
+Those numbers still seem to be climbing, with yet more records set on Wednesday:

 - France reported 208,000 cases, with another 53 people in intensive care and 184 deaths